Otto Gutekunst

 Otto Charles Henry Gutekunst (1866 – 17 February 1947) was a British art dealer and collector, and a co-owner of P. & D. Colnaghi & Co. from 1894.

 Early life

 He was born in Stuttgart, Germany, the eldest son of Heinrich Gottlob Gutekunst, a German art dealer in Stuttgart, himself the son of an artist.
-HG's younger son Richard Gutekunst was also an art dealer, particularly in prints.
+Heinrich's younger son Richard Gutekunst was also an art dealer, particularly in prints.

 Career

 In the 1890s, Gutekunst and Edmund Deprez formed a partnership as Deprez and Gutekunst, with a gallery in London's Charing Cross Road.
 In 1894, Gutekunst was taken into partnership by William McKay and became a co-owner of P. & D. Colnaghi & Co.

-In 1947, his widow Lena sold Rubens' Venus supplicating Jupiter to Sir Alfred Lane Beit.
+In 1947, his widow Lena sold Rubens' Venus supplicating Jupiter to Sir Alfred Beit, 2nd Baronet.

 In 1947, his widow Lena gave Giovanni Ambrogio de Predis' Profile Portrait of a Lady to the National Gallery, London.

 In 1950, the Saint Louis Art Museum acquired Rembrandt's Portrait of a Young Man from Gutekunst's collection for US$130,000, its most expensive purchase to date.